-Donna’s contribution to the Retirement Communities sector is a shining example of her passion for seniors housing demonstrated by her countless volunteer hours and activities.
-Her commitment was made both locally in her home town of Orangeville and on a broader scale through her ORCA (Ontario Retirement Communities Association) Board, Ontario Seniors Secretariat and RHRA (Retirement Home Regulatory Authority) committee work.
+Donna’s contribution to the Retirement Home sector is a shining example of her passion for seniors housing demonstrated by her countless volunteer hours and activities.
+Her commitment was made both locally in her hometown of Orangeville and on a broader scale through her Ontario Retirement Communities Association (ORCA) Board, Ontario Seniors Secretariat and Retirement Home Regulatory Authority (RHRA) committee work.

 Donna was always the first to raise her hand when an opportunity arose to ensure seniors continue to have choice, autonomy and quality of life.
 Donna’s legacy will remind us that she was truly an extraordinary person.

 Past honourees are Debbie Doherty from Debbie Doherty Enterprises Inc. (2017) and Millie Christie from Verve Senior Living (2018).

 Millie has been a leader, an influencer and a passionate supporter of the retirement living sector in Ontario for over 25 years.
 She has experience in both Operations and Human Resources through her leadership at Verve Senior Living/Diversicare, giving her great insight into the detailed day-to-day workings of different retirement residences, the sector and, most importantly, the people who work and live in retirement homes.